Facing Up To Reality

 Dr Hodgkinson says that partial facelift procedures may not deliver the results of a full facelift, particularly in older patients.
 He says that for many of these patients a partial lift will only improve part of the face and eventually a full facelift will be required.

-The key to a successful facelift, he says, is understanding the superficial muscular aponeurotic system (SMAS) platysma muscle complex.
+The key to a successful facelift surgery, he says, is understanding the superficial muscular aponeurotic system (SMAS) platysma muscle complex.
 This is the set of muscles responsible for the intricate coordination of the range of facial expressions and it can be manipulated to redefine the appearance of the neck, jowls and cheeks, he says.

 To help him visualise the end result, Dr Hodgkinson asks his patients to come to their first consultation with photos of themselves at ages 30 and 40.
 This helps him to understand the exact areas of degeneration and how they can be surgically corrected.